kubeovn/kube-ovn/docs/mirror.md

 Traffic mirror is disabled by default, you should add cmd args in cni-server when installing kube-ovn to enabled it.
 - `--enable-mirror=true`: enable traffic mirror
-- `--mirror-iface=mirror0`: kube-ovn will create an ovs internal port on every node to mirror pod traffic on that node.
+- `--mirror-iface=mirror0`: kube-ovn will create an ovs internal port on every node to mirror pods traffic on that node.
 If not set will use mirror0 as the default port name

 Then you can use tcpdump or other tools to diagnose traffic from interface mirror0: